aba4/tsq/README.md

   tsq o  -- current task is now fix car tsq e call such and such -- this will be the next task once you pop the current one

+You can also: defer (enqueue current one stack position down), reserve (save in a hidden queue for later), undo and redo, cycle the queue

-I literally don't know if it is any use but I made it sooo..
+~~I literally don't know if it is any use but I made it sooo..~~

+Its actually pretty useful

+There are variables that you can set using the command tsq set varname value, currently the variables are: undoMax or something like that I forgot what I called it.
+Open up the file and check the variable name if you care to change it

 ```
 tsq: Tasks as a Stack of Queues: